 Our STEM Center is a state-of-the-art laboratory that is equipped with a wide array of advanced scientific instruments that support research across the STEM disciplines.
 Our lab is instructed by experts in the STEM fields.
 Our programs are typically designed and executed by PhD scientists and engineers who have taken a direct part in designing their respective programs.
 For more information, make sure to click the links below:

 To qualify to publish and present at the AAAS annual meeting, a student must submit an Abstract and a Summary Paper of their research to our Review Committee by September 1st to attend the annual meeting the following February.
 If the student's Summary Paper is accepted, the student is invited to attend the AAAS Annual Meeting as a member of the American Junior Academy Academy of Science.
 At this 4-day meeting, the student will present her/his research at a formal Poster Session and also present to their Junior Academy peers in a Research Round Table Discussion.
-In addition, students will discuss their research with some of the leading scientists of the world at a formal "Breakfast with Scientists", in 2019 to be held in Washington DC.
+In addition, students will discuss their research with some of the leading scientists of the world at a formal "Breakfast with Scientists", in 2020 to be held in Seattle, Washington.
 For more information, click here.